Cystoscopy & Ureteroscopy

 - What are cystoscopy and ureteroscopy?

-- How does a patient prepare for a cystoscopy or ureteroscopy?
+- How do I prepare for a cystoscopy or ureteroscopy?

-- What can a patient expect after a cystoscopy or ureteroscopy?
+- What should I expect after a cystoscopy or ureteroscopy?

 - What are the risks of cystoscopy and ureteroscopy?